-Disabling materials in the sub-stack
+Enabling/disabling materials in the sub-stack

-Utilize the Stackup Editor to add the drills and to disable the materials that are added in each press cycle.
+Utilize the Stackup Editor to add the drills and, optionally, to disable the materials that are added in each press cycle.

 Note that if Symmetrical mode has been selected, material will be disabled both at the top and bottom of the stack.